been-jamming/CORE/README.md

 # CORE
-A first order proof assistant for propositional set theory with axiom and proof schema.
+A constructive proof assistant for first order logic.

 ## Introduction